Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

-and iterative parameter $\gamma =1$, we obtain iterative method, which can be viewed as active set method, i.e. semi-smooth Newton method, for unilateral multibody contact problems.
-For one-body contact problems active set method was introduced in \cite {PII_15}.
-The convergence theorem for active set method, as a variant of semi-smooth Newton method, was proved in \cite {PII_10}.
+we obtain the iterative method, which can be viewed as an active set method, i.e. an implicit semi-smooth Newton method for unilateral multibody contact problems.
+The convergence theorem for the active set method for crack problems with nonpenetration condition, as a variant of the semi-smooth Newton method, was proved in \cite {PII_10}.